SmingHub/Sming/Sming/Libraries/flatbuffers/README.rst

       #include <flatbuffers/flatbuffers>

-Or directly the header file generated from the `flatc` compiler.
+Or directly use the header file generated from the `flatc` compiler.

 3. Basic example::